kxoha/Datathon2025/README.md

 # GRB Co.
 Supply Chain Forecasting — Datathon Project

+### The file 'extra.qmd' has the main code portion for the models.
 ## Problem Statement
 GRB Co., a mid-tier consumer goods firm, faces declining profitability despite stable demand.
 The root cause lies in escalating logistics costs and systemic inefficiencies across its supply chain.
 This project leverages data-driven forecasting to identify cost drivers, improve logistics efficiency, and support strategic decision-making.